 Even after her death, he held a grudge against her and later wrote a hostile essay about Anne, calling her “American Jezebel.”

 At the time of the attack, Anne’s nine-year-old daughter Susan was picking berries and hid behind a boulder.
-She was later taken captive by the Siwanoy and adopted by the chief, Wampage, who renamed himself ‘Anne-Hoeck,’ in Anne’s honor.
+She was later kidnapped by the Siwanoy tribe and adopted by the chief, Wampage, who renamed himself ‘Anne-Hoeck,’ in Anne’s honor.

 Susan remained with the Siwanoy for another nine years, eventually returning to Boston and marrying a settler there.